It’s strong. It holds paint well. It offers dimensional variety to structures.

 Our rectangular tube bending and rolling knowledge extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Milwaukee County.

 How?
-Max Weiss Company uses a proprietary mandrel bender system to maintain the tube’s integrity.
-It’s a piece of equipment you won’t find elsewhere.
+Max Weiss Company involves a proprietary mandrel bender system to keep the tube’s integrity.
+It’s a piece of equipment you won’t find anywhere else.
 Less scrap adds up to less cost … and more value for you.

 Contact Max Weiss Company for all your rectangular tube bending, both rectangular and square.
 You’ll wonder at our careful precision and flawless results.
 You might even call it a thing of beauty.